-Federal Register notice 83 FR 40314 allows grantees to propose an allocation of funds that includes unmet economic revitalization and infrastructure needs that are unrelated to unmet housing needs after the grantee demonstrates in its needs assessment that there is no remaining unmet housing need or that the remaining unmet housing need will be addressed by other sources of funds.
-At this time it is evident there is an abundance of unmet housing need and therefore the primary focus will be to address the housing unmet needs with these limited federal dollars.
+Federal Register notice 83 FR 40314 allows grantees to propose an allocation of funds that include unmet economic revitalization and infrastructure needs that are unrelated to unmet housing needs after the grantee demonstrates in its needs assessment that there is no remaining unmet housing need or that the remaining unmet housing need will be addressed by other sources of funds.

-DCA seeks to assist those with unmet housing needs by offering a Homeowner Rehabilitation and Reconstruction Program, Multifamily Rental Program, and a Buyout and Acquisition Program.
+DCA seeks to assist those with unmet housing needs by offering a Homeowner Rehabilitation and Reconstruction Program a Multifamily Rental Program.
 DCA will utilize the additional \$13,015,596 allocated by HUD in January 2020 to create an infrastructure program.
 These programs will be discussed in detail in Section 6, Method of Distribution.

-The impact the 2017 disasters had on the rental community was discussed on pages 42 and 43 in the Section 3 Impact Assessment.
+The impact the 2017 disasters had on the rental community was discussed on in the Section 3 Impact Assessment.
 As mentioned on Table 13 located on page 36, there were 11,132 FEMA applicants from Glynn County, and of those, 6,405 were renters.
 The disaster also created a significant hole in the housing stock within the area.
 As mentioned on page 43, according to ACS data, in Glynn County (located within the MID area) only 21% of the total housing units within the county are vacant.
 With the small amount of available housing, the chances of finding decent, suitable housing are minimal.
 Therefore, there is a dire need to create a program to provide affordable rental housing to serve this population.
-This program is detailed on Page 62.
+This program is detailed on Page 67.
+In addition, it is necessary to maintain the small amount of available and suitable housing.
+Therefore, DCA will create a program to rehabilitate an affordable, multifamily rental housing complex that was impaired by Hurricane Irma in 2017.

 Another segment of the population DCA seeks to assist with CDBG-DR funding is homeowners.
-As discussed on Table 13 on page 36, the FEMA Verified losses for those affected by the 2017 disasters was greater than \$24M.
+As discussed on Table 13 on page 38 the FEMA Verified losses for those affected by the 2017 disasters was greater than \$24 million.
 These figures are an estimate of the losses and the cost to repair the structures is much greater.
 Although FEMA and SBA have provided assistance, many residents have unmet needs.

 DCA proposes a Homeowner Rehabilitation and Reconstruction Program to assist this segment of the population.
-The program will allows for a maximum award amount of \$75,000 in repair costs and a maximum award amount of \$150,000 in reconstruction costs.
+The program will allow for a maximum award amount of \$75,000 in repair costs and a maximum award amount of \$150,000 in reconstruction costs.
 To note, these figures include temporary relocation assistance.